 Getting your account set up

-Dropbox Business makes it easy for teams to safely share and collaborate, no matter where you are, no matter your device.
+Dropbox team accounts make it easy for teams to safely share and collaborate, no matter where you are, no matter your device.

-Now that you’ve been invited to your company’s Dropbox Business account, you’re one step away from accessing its collaborative and organizational powers.
+Now that you’ve been invited to your company’s Dropbox team account, you’re one step away from accessing its collaborative and organizational powers.

-When your company joins Dropbox Business, your Dropbox admin may send you an invite to join the team.
+When your company joins Dropbox, your Dropbox team account admin can and may send you an invite to join the team.

 All you need to do is accept the invitation via email to join.
 Then, you reach your first fork in the road: are you joining Dropbox as a new or existing user?